sarina-test/docs.openedx.org/source/documentors/how-tos/update_a_doc_via_github.rst

 #.
 In the Commit Changes section at the bottom of the edit window:

    #.
-Add a comment about the changes you made.
+Add a comment about the changes you made. **Make sure the comment is descriptive!**

    #.
 Click :guilabel:`Commit changes` to save these changes to your branch.